cksystemsteaching/selfie/assignments/introductory-assignments.md

 4. word = 24
 5. word = ...

-Let us reflect on that for a moment.
-So, on a mipster machine, the 64 bits of a word can be used to encode characters, integers, and even memory addresses!
-That's right, and this is not all.
-Even machine instructions are represented by words which we will discuss later.
+On a mipster machine, the 64 bits of a word can encode characters, integers, memory addresses, and machine instructions.

 #### Examples